Home > Blog > RA Copper VS ED Copper: Which Copper Foil for Flex PCB Substrate?

 ED copper luttice structure

 The extensibility of ED copper foil is 3 times less than that of RA copper foil.
 Shortly, ED copper foil can extend 4% to 11% of its original length.
-But ED copper foil has a fine surface, which is very helpful to etch fine circuit traces.
+But ED copper foil has a fine surface, which is very helpful for etching fine circuit traces.
 Besides, the PCB pads after surface finishes are flat.

 Now the manufacturing technology for ED copper is getting more advanced.
 ED copper foil can have better extensibility by thermal treatments.
 Though its lattice structure is still pillars, the ED copper has a layered copper atomic arrangement.

-Price of ED copper foil for flexible PCBs: regular (the thicker, the more expensive)
+The price of ED copper foil for flexible PCBs is medium (the thicker, the more expensive).

-Now you've learned RA copper and ED copper for flexible PCB substrate.
-Which type of copper foil do you choose for flexible PCB fabrication?
-Please check the differences between RA copper and ED copper below.
+Now you've learned RA copper and ED copper for flexible PCB fabrication.
+For a plainer comparison between them, please check the differences between RA copper and ED copper below.

 RA copper